What is the age requirement to obtain a North Carolina driver’s license?

 Do I have any restriction while driving with my North Carolina Full Provisional License?

-If you are under 18 years of age, you are not allowed to use a mobile telephone.
+If you are under 18 years of age, you are not allowed to use a mobile phone.

 NORTH CAROLINA KNOWLEDGE TEST